tari/llvm-sys.rs/README.md

  * Official Debian/Ubuntu packages from [apt.llvm.org](https://apt.llvm.org/)
  * Arch Linux's [`llvm`](https://archlinux.org/packages/extra/x86_64/llvm/) package

-If a suitable binary package is not available for your platform, compiling for source is usually the best option.
+If a suitable binary package is not available for your platform, compiling from source is usually the best option.
 See [Compiling LLVM in this document](#compiling-llvm) for details.